 Prior to Permit implementation, the City of Bellingham proactively managed the quality of stormwater for 17 years using a variety of approaches designed to control runoff, treat runoff, reduce pollutant sources, and employ adaptive management.
 Over the course of four Permit terms spanning from 2007 to the current 2019-2024 permit, the City built a strong stormwater program adding depth to existing programs and increasing staff as needed.
-Through education and the use of incentive programs, the City continues to engage a variety of audiences in stormwater issues; from classroom children and rain garden planting volunteers, to focus groups targeting restoration options and survey respondents documenting behavioral changes.
+Through education and the use of incentive programs, the City continues to engage a variety of audiences in stormwater issues.
 Stormwater control and treatment was accomplished by implementing Best Management Practices (BMPs) and development standards, designing, and building capital projects for new treatment facilities and retrofitting older public facilities.
 The City worked with businesses to control sources of pollution as well as individual homeowners to reduce runoff and pollution from their properties.
 These strategies worked in unison to form a multifaceted program that addresses stormwater quality and meets the six Phase II permit elements in the 2012-2018 Permit: education and outreach, public involvement, illicit discharge detection and elimination, runoff control from new development and redevelopment, good housekeeping in municipal operations, and water quality monitoring.
 The current 2019-2024 Permit expands upon three previously generalized requirements-for stormwater planning, mapping of the City's stormwater system, and source control for existing businesses-bringing the formal number of program elements to nine.
 In addition, the 2019-2024 Permit includes specific requirements applicable to the Lake Whatcom Total Maximum Daily Load (TMDL) Implementation Plan.
 The City's stormwater code was revised five times (1990, 1995, 2006, 2009, and 2017), with the most recent revision incorporating new Low Impact Development (LID) principles for development codes and standards.